Ghana–South Korea relations

-Ghana–South Korean relations refer to the current and historical relationship between the Republic of Ghana and the South Korea.
+Ghana–South Korean relations are the bilateral relations between Ghana and South Korea.
+Ghana has an embassy in Seoul.
+South Korea has an embassy in Accra.

-Economy
+Economic relations

 Comparatively, in 1960, Ghana had the same or a similar GDP per capita as South Korea.
 However, in 2017, Ghana had a GDP per capita of $1,641.487, while South Korea had a GDP per capita of $29,742.839.
 This is about ten times the GDP of Ghana per capita.

 Ghana's top product exported to South Korea is cocoa beans, estimated at $11.5 million in 2020.
 Ghana's total exports to South Korea in 2020 were estimated at $34 million.
 Other commodities exported from Ghana to South Korea are scrap copper, valued at $8.85 million in 2020, and industrial fatty acids, oils, and alcohols, valued at $6.56 million.
 On the other hand, South Korea's exports to Ghana in 2020 were estimated at $225 million.
 This is approximately seven times higher than Ghana's exports to South Korea.
 South Korea's top two commodities exported to Ghana were cars (estimated at $24.8 million) and delivery trucks (estimated at $15.8 million).
-Comparatively, Ghana's GDP per capita in 2020 was estimated at $2,254, while South Korea's GDP per capita was estimated at $31,598.
-This was fourteen times the GDP per capita of Ghana.